Kusapat

 Kusapat (Կուսապատ; Qasapet) or Chiragly (Çıraqlı) is a village in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 Etymology

 There are different accounts with regard to the origin of the name "Kusapat".
 In one account the village takes its name from the Armenian word "Kisapat" (Կիսապատ) meaning "half wall" or "semi-walled", which has its origin in a story of a devout bricklayer building a church in the village, but after finding out that its inhabitants intended to pay him for his work, he left, leaving the church half-built.
 In another account, the village takes its name from a convent named "Kuysapat" near the village.

 History

 Kusapat was founded in the 15th century by Armenian Prince Atabek Hasan-Jalalyan, the fifth son of Prince Jalal III of the Atabekian dynastic branch of the House of Hasan-Jalalyan, when Karabakh was under Persian domination.
 Atabek won the favor of a Persian sovereign, and was permitted to return and settle in his homeland at a place of his choosing in the territories between the rivers of Tartar and Khachen.
 With continuous attacks by Lezgins and Tatars and after two military campaigns headed by Agha Mohammad Khan Qajar being conducted in the area, Kusapat and surrounding villages were left deserted by the late 18th century.
 One of the descendants of Atabek, Melik-Vani Atabekyan (Մելիք-Վանի Աթաբեկյան), assisted the Russians in their war against the Persians during the Russo-Persian War (1804–1813) and later rebuilt the village together with families originally from Kusapat.
 Later, Melik-Vani Atabekyan also founded or restored six other settlements in the area: Mets Shen, Mokhratagh, Maghavuz, Varnkatagh, Vardadzor, and Chankatagh.

 During the Soviet period, the village was a part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Kusapat was badly damaged during the First Nagorno-Karabakh War.
 On 7 July 1992 the village was captured and destroyed by the Azerbaijani Army.
 On 16 July 1992, it was recaptured by Artsakh.